pdeljanov/Symphonia/symphonia-play/README.md

 # Symphonia Play

-A quick-and-dirty audio player for testing Symphonia demuxers and decoders.
+A simple audio player for testing Project Symphonia demuxers and decoders.

 ## Usage